|

 next record on the platter.
 Then the needle sets down on the record.

-Followed shortly by 4) - That same scraping noise that started the cycle
+Followed shortly by 4) - That same scraping noise that started the cycle as

 the drive clutch disengages.
 If all is well, you don't hear an additional